Workshops and Tours

 Dr Mark Hazelton | EMAI

-This course will guide participants through the newly developed “Guidelines for the investigation of reproductive problems in beef and dairy herds” developed by a panel consisting of Em.
+This workshop will introduce participants to the newly developed “Guidelines for the investigation of reproductive problems in beef and dairy herds” developed by a panel consisting of Em.
 Prof. Michael McGowan, Assoc.
-Prof. John House, Dr Bill Graham, Dr Mark Hazelton, and Dr Lee Taylor.
+Prof. John House, Dr Mark Hazelton, Dr Craig Wood and Dr Lee Taylor.

 Time: 8.30am - 4.30pm